HomeTop HeadlinesVice President Killed in Plane Crash, Case Reopened

 Chilima was survived by his wife, Mary, and their two children, Sean and Elizabeth.

 Over a year and a half after the tragic crash, Malawian President Peter Mutharika ordered a new investigation into the military aircraft accident that claimed Chilima’s life.
-Minister of Justice and Constitutional Affairs Charles Mhango announced to parliament in February 2026 that previous reports failed to adequately address critical questions surrounding the June 2024 crash, necessitating a fresh inquiry.
+Minister of Justice and Constitutional Affairs Charles Mhango announced to Parliament in February 2026 that previous reports had failed to adequately address critical questions about the June 2024 crash, necessitating a fresh inquiry.

-The original investigation by the German Federal Bureau of Aircraft Accident Investigation, released in May 2025, determined that marginal weather conditions with poor visibility caused the Dornier 228-202(K) aircraft to collide with rising terrain, giving those aboard no chance of survival.
-However, the report noted that radio communications between the flight crew and air navigation service units in Lilongwe were not recorded.
-A separate commission established by then-President Lazarus Chakwera concluded in December 2024 that no evidence of foul play existed, attributing the disaster to human and environmental factors — but both findings left many Malawians unsatisfied.
+The original investigation by the German Federal Bureau of Aircraft Accident Investigation, released in May 2025, concluded that poor visibility caused the Dornier 228-202(K) aircraft to collide with rising terrain, leaving no chance of survival.
+A separate commission established by then-President Lazarus Chakwera similarly found no evidence of foul play, attributing the crash to human and environmental factors.
+However, both findings left many Malawians unsatisfied.

 In late March 2026, Parliament moved to act on Mutharika’s directive.
 Speaker Sameer Suleman appointed a 13-member Parliamentary Ad Hoc Committee drawn from across the political spectrum, chaired by Walter Nyamilandu Manda.
 The formation was not without friction — the Malawi Congress Party initially withdrew from the process over impartiality concerns before rejoining following negotiations brokered by the Speaker.
-The committee is expected to run for 90 days and present its findings to Parliament.
+The committee is expected to operate for 90 days before presenting its findings to Parliament.

 Latest Articles